Nursery Storage and Organization Ideas

 Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

-While I was pregnant, I put a lot of thought and energy into finding ways to make the most of the limited space in our small nursery.
+While pregnant, I put a lot of thought into finding ways to make the most of the limited storage space in our small nursery.

-Thanks to our thoughtful and generous family and friends, our little guy had acquired lots of baby gear as well as quite an extensive wardrobe before he was even born.
+Thanks to our generous family and friends, our little guy had acquired lots of baby gear and quite an extensive wardrobe before he was even born.

-Now that he has arrived, his wardrobe and toy collection only continues to grow And grow.
+Now that he has arrived, his baby clothes and toy collection only continue to grow.
 And grow.

-Organization–and sneaking storage in every nook and cranny I can find–has allowed us to fit all baby’s things in his small room neatly.
+Organization–and sneaking storage in every nook and cranny I can find–has allowed us to fit all baby’s things in baby’s room neatly.

-So listen up mamas, because today I am going to share my best nursery storage and organization tips with you!
+So listen up parents, because today I’m sharing my best nursery storage and organization tips!

 Designate one drawer for your little one’s current size clothing and another drawer for the next size up.